SloveniaOfficial Name: Republic of Slovenia

 CURRENCY RESTRICTIONS FOR EXIT:

 Fax: +(386) (1) 200-5535

 See the Department of State’s Fact Sheet on Slovenia for information on U.S. – Slovenia relations.

 Entry, Exit & Visa Requirements

-Slovenia is a party to the Schengen Agreement.
-This means that U.S. citizens may enter and remain in the Schengen Zone, including Slovenia, without a visa for up to 90 days for tourist or business purposes within each 180 days period.
-Your U.S passport should be valid for at least three months beyond your planned date of departure from the country.
-We recommend that your passport be valid for at least six months whenever you travel abroad to avoid unintended travel disruptions.
-You may be required to show that you have sufficient funds and a return airline ticket out of the Schengen Area.
+Slovenia is party to the Schengen Agreement.
+This means that U.S. citizens may enter Slovenia for up to 90 days for tourist or business purposes without a visa.
+Your passport should be valid for at least three months beyond the period of stay.
+We strongly recommend six month remaining validity on you U.S. passport if you travel through Slovenia to other Schengen countries.
+You need to show sufficient funds and a return airline ticket to immigration officers.
 For additional details about travel into and within Schengen countries, please see our Schengen fact sheet.

 Safety and Security